Koudela/eArc-di/README.md

 earc/di has dropped circular dependency detection in favour of performance.
-If you experience an error like the following in the earc/di code its cause is most likely a circular dependency of the classes.
+If you experience an error like the following in the earc/di code its cause is most likely a circular dependency of your classes.

 ```
 $ PHP Fatal error:  Uncaught Error: Maximum function nesting level of '256' reached, aborting!
 ```
 ## exceptions

+ * All exceptions thrown inherit from `BaseException`.

- * An `ItemNotFoundException` is thrown if the item does not exists or `make()` is called but there is no configuration for the class.
+ * A plain `InvalidArgumentException` is thrown if `init()` is called and the classes identified by the parameter does not implement the `ResolverInterface` or the `ParameterBagInterface`.

- * An `InvalidFactoryException` if you call `make()` but the items name is not a fully qualified class name.
+ * An `MakeClassException` it thrown if some Exception is thrown while calling the class constructor.

- * An `InvalidObjectConfigurationException` is thrown if the class is not configured properly.
+ * An `NotFoundDIException` is thrown if a parameter should be retrieved that never was set/imported.

- * An `CircularDependencyException` is thrown if the classes configuration depends in some way on the class itself.
-If this exception is thrown in your app something is wrong with your dependency container configuration.

- * An `ItemOverwriteException` is thrown if the item name is already set.
-If it is by purpose you can catch the exception.
-The item is set before the exception gets thrown.